-Note1: I personally don’t trade or invest in BTC nor recommend it to others and so you have to use your own due diligence before trading with any of these exchanges.
+Note1: I don’t trade or invest in BTC nor recommend it to others and so you have to use your due diligence before trading with any of these exchanges.

-Note2: There is no governing body to validate these exchanges which mean any exchange can vanish from the Internet on any given day.
+Note2: There is no governing body to validate these exchanges, which means any exchange can vanish from the Internet on any given day.

-So if you plan to trade in Bitcoin, do with the money that you are ready to loose.
+So if you plan to trade in Bitcoin, do with the money you are ready to lose.

-Japan and Russia have legalized the use of Bitcoins but India is yet to officially accept cryptocurrency.
-In fact, RBI had cautioned Bitcoin and cryptocurrency traders but it hasn’t banned Bitcoins or made it illegal in India.
+Japan and Russia have legalized the use of Bitcoins, but India is yet to officially accept cryptocurrency.
+RBI had cautioned Bitcoin and cryptocurrency traders, but it hasn’t banned Bitcoins or made it illegal in India.

-There are Bitcoin exchanges in India as of now which means it isn’t illegal but you have to keep your eyes and ears open as and when any new rule or amendment comes from RBI.
+There are Bitcoin exchanges in India, which means it isn’t illegal, but you have to keep your eyes and ears open as and when any new rule or amendment comes from RBI.

-Being in the technology field and tracking Cryptocurrencies and Bitcoin for some time now, I believe it is surely in a euphoric phase creating a bubble.
+Being in the technology field and tracking Cryptocurrencies and Bitcoin for some time now, I believe it is undoubtedly in a euphoric phase creating a bubble.

 Blockchain can hold a certain amount of transaction data.
-There is more demand than supply for bitcoins which is constantly driving the per dollar value higher.
-The reason for the higher demand is purely for stocking of Bitcoins as there is assumed to be a limited supply of it in the future.
-The flipside of it is, more than 300,000 transaction happens per day on Bitcoin network.
+There is more demand than supply for bitcoins, constantly driving the higher per dollar value.
+The reason for the higher demand is purely for the stocking of Bitcoins, as there is assumed to be a limited supply of it in the future.
+The flip side of it is, more than 300,000 transaction happens per day on the Bitcoin network.
 So more and more bitcoins are being rewarded to the miners.

-When Bitcoin investors will liquidate their investments, you never know what may happen.
-The worst part is, you will never know when they start liquidating and move to something else.
+When Bitcoin investors liquidate their investments, you never know what may happen.
+The worst part is you will never know when they start liquidating and move to something else.

-The best aspect of Bitcoin is the blockchain technology.
-It is the technology of the future and other cryptocurrency are being developed using the technology and eradicating the issues that are seen in the Bitcoin currently and Indian banks are making a move to the blockchain technology.
+The best aspect of Bitcoin is blockchain technology.
+It is the technology of the future, and other cryptocurrencies are being developed using the technology and eradicating the issues that are seen in Bitcoin currently, and Indian banks are making a move to blockchain technology.